 Usage Rules: Each [Rising Waveform] and [Falling Waveform] keyword introduces a table of voltage versus time points that describe the shape of an output waveform.
-These voltage versus time points are taken under the conditions specified by the R/L/C/V_fixture and R/L/C_dut subparameters.
+These voltage versus time points are taken under the conditions specified by the $R/L/C/V{\rm fixture}$ and $R/L/C{\rm dut}$ subparameters.
 The table itself consists of one column of time points, then three columns of voltage points in the standard typ, min, and max format.
 The four entries must be placed on a single line and must be separated by at least one white space.
 All four columns are required.
 However, data is only required in the typical column.
 If minimum or maximum data is not available, use the reserved word "NA".
 The first value in the time column need not be "0".
 Time values must increase as one parses down the table.
-The waveform table can contain a maximum of 1000 data rows.
-A maximum of 100 waveform tables are allowed per model.
+The waveform table can contain a maximum of 100 waveform tables are allowed per model.